apae89/cloud-native-toolstack-example/README.md

 To make the log files written by the services visible to FileBeat, the folder containing the log files is mounted into the container as defined inside the `docker-compose.yaml`.

-To add the service name and version to the log output they were explicitly added to the MDC via the Logback configuration file
+To add the service name and version to the log output they are explicitly added to the MDC via the Logback configuration file
 ```xml